 If you are looking for a chance to join a company with a stellar reputation for making a difference in our Nation’s security, SCIS is the place for you.

-The work of Federal Background Investigators is critical to our country’s national security mission.
-If making a difference in our Nation’s security while working for a company founded on integrity, performance excellence, and investing in the growth of its employees is important to you, SCISʼ background investigations program is for you.
+The work of federal background investigators is critical to our country’s national security mission.
+If making a difference in our nation’s security while working for a company founded on integrity, performance excellence, and investment in the growth of its employees is important to you, then endless career opportunities await with the SCIS Investigations Sector.

 Independent Contractor Openings

 Independent Contractors (IC) partner with SCIS conducting background investigations on an as-needed basis and no hours are guaranteed.
-The IC must have at least 12 months experience conducting background investigations on behalf of NBIB, currently on the NBIB contract or left the NBIB contract within the last 12 months and successfully completed a background investigator training course to be considered.
-Work is available across the United States, as well as Puerto Rico and Guam.
+To be considered for IC positions, candidates must have at least 12 months’ experience conducting background investigations on behalf of the National Background Investigations Bureau (NBIB)/Defense Counterintelligence and Security Agency (DCSA), currently work on the DCSA contract, left employment on the NBIB/DCSA contract within the last 12 months, and successfully completed a background investigator training course.
+Work is available across the United States, as well as in Puerto Rico and Guam.

-If interested in an IC position please e-mail your resume to email@example.com.
+If qualified for and interested in an IC position, please e-mail your resume to email@example.com.

 The Field Investigator (FI) directly supports national security and suitability investigations, focusing on performing background investigations on behalf of government clients.
-Investigators will conduct interviews, retrieve records, conduct research and prepare reports of investigations in compliance with federal standards, all laws, and other required federal agency regulations.
-Investigators type comprehensive reports summarizing facts obtained from these field source interviews and record information and submit for quality review and completeness.
-Casework is performed throughout the geographic area of responsibility with travel to various places of employment, residence and education institutions.
-Travel to other geographic locations (by car or by plane) may also be required as needed.
+Investigators conduct interviews, perform research, retrieve records, and prepare reports of investigations in compliance with federal standards, all laws, and other required federal agency regulations.
+Investigators type comprehensive reports summarizing facts obtained from these field source interviews and record information and submit these reports for quality review and completeness.
+Field Investigators engage in dialogue on a regular basis with managers and representatives at contractor facilities, various U.S. Government organizations, and law enforcement agencies, to develop and maintain effective and cooperative working relationships.
+Casework is performed throughout the FI’s geographic area of responsibility with travel to various places of employment, residence, and education, as well as law enforcement agencies, government facilities, and medical/mental health providers.
+Travel to other geographic locations (by car, plane, or other methods) may also be required as needed.

-Click on the apply now link to find other positions related to the Background Investigations Program.
+Click on the ‘apply today’ link above to find other positions related to the SCIS Investigations Program.